Beard Trimming Tips

 But, in the modern world, there will inevitably come a time when having a beard that looks like you just helped Leonardo DiCaprio fight off wild bears a-la “The Revenant” won’t cut it.

 Having the necessary skills to give your mane a proper trim is essential.
 Taking a pair of scissors to your beard, though, can cause worry and stress.
 Thankfully, there are a few easy ways to guarantee that you will leave your trimming experience with a fully-intact, cleanly trimmed, mane.

 First and foremost, before even attempting to trim your beard with clippers, invest in a pair of quality barber scissors.
 Don’t just use the random pair of scissors you keep in the house to open Otter Pops on a hot day, they are not going to cut it.

 After procuring a solid pair of barber clippers, your next step should be one that you are doing regularly already:

 If you go to wash your beard before trimming and discover the remnants of last month’s barbecue feast still hanging out in your mane; you’re not washing your beard nearly enough.

 Once the mane is fresh and clean, make sure it is completely dried off before going any further.
 If your beard is still wet when you trim it, it is very likely that you will cut it way too short.

 Use a comb, that’s the one with the teeth, to brush your beard in a downward motion.
 You should also be conscious of how your mane naturally grows and make sure to go in that direction as you’re combing downward.

-While not completely necessary, a comb upward following the thorough downward combing will get your beard hairs loose and ready for a trim.
+While not completely necessary, combing upwards after a thorough downward combing will get your beard hairs separated and ready for a trim.

 Start at one side of your face and pass a comb gently through your beard at a slight tilt.
 Cut the beard hair that protrudes out of the teeth of the comb.